bytecodealliance/component-docs/component-model/src/language-support/moonbit.md

-# MoonBit Tooling
+# MoonBit

-MoonBit is a programming language that provides first-class support for WebAssembly .
+[MoonBit](https://www.moonbitlang.com/) is a programming language that provides first-class support for modern WebAssembly, including WebAssembly components.

 This guide demonstrates how to build WebAssembly components using MoonBit, leveraging WIT (WebAssembly Interface Types) for interface definitions and the `wit-bindgen` toolchain for code generation.